 PVC UNION COVER:

 A PVC Union Cover (shown below) is used to easily insulate over a pipe union while leaving a clean look to the finished pipe insulation system.
 The PVC Union Covers are low profile which mean they are sized accurately to only raise above the OD of the pipe insulation as little as necessary.
-The PVC Union Covers will cover up to an approximate 1" raise off of the piping (2" OD larger than the pipe insulation OD).
+The PVC Union Covers and fittings for pipes will cover up to an approximate 1" raise off of the piping (2" OD larger than the pipe insulation OD).
 These covers come with a rectangle fiberglass insert which is first wrapped around the union itself and the PVC cover is installed over the fiberglass.
 The PVC Union cover is a 2 piece fitting which means that it comes in two halves.
 The two halves are installed with either King Tacks (on hot system) or PVC Vinyl tape (cold systems).